scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 over at a house-warming party.
 So I didn't actually really end up eating a real dinner.

+### Day 432

+Soylent for lunch today, then for dinner I ordered in some wings.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/